 When pure rainwater filters through rocks, soil and even sand, it naturally picks up mineral salts like calcium and magnesium.
 While these accumulated minerals aren’t generally harmful to health, they are tough on your hair.
-As water accumulates these minerals, they react with shampoos, conditioners and soaps to reduce effectiveness.
+As water accumulates these minerals, they react with ingredients in shampoos, conditioners and other products and reduce their effectiveness.

 Hard Water and Hair

-The minerals in hard water mix with shampoo to form a salt, which leaves a residue on the surface of your hair and scalp.
-This film tends to block moisturizers in your conditioner from absorbing, leaving your hair dry, prone to tangles and vulnerable to breakage.
+Washing hair in hard water can prevent hair products such as conditioners and other moisturizers from effectively doing their job.
+When the minerals in hard water mix with shampoo, they form a salt.
+This leaves a residue on the surface of your hair and scalp.
+This film tends to block moisturizers in your conditioner from being absorbed, leaving your hair dry, prone to tangles and vulnerable to breakage.
 If breakage goes unchecked, it can lead to the appearance of thinning hair.